MockLogic/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/MockLogic/readme.md

 * A number pad layer.

 ## Keyboard Layout
 The base layout of the keyboard is *nearly* default.
 I have chosen to put my Delete key between F12 and the Knob, and a Home key directly under the Knob, with the usual Page Up, Page Down, and End keys under that.
-My function key lives between the right Alt and Control.
+My function key lives right of the right Alt and the Right Control key has been replaced with a select word/line macro key.

+### Select Word / Line
+On Windows, pressing the select word key will select the current word regardless where in the word your cursor is.
+Key tapping the key to select additional words.

+Holding shift and hitting the macro will select the current line.
+Key pressing the key while holding shift to select additional lines.

 ## Function Controls
 Function + F1 or F2 records dynamic macros.
 Function + Escape ends a recording.
 Function + 1 or 2 plays them back.